 The move towards zero trust as the best-practice security architecture means that policy that you used to apply only to external traffic (at your network edge or the "DMZ") really needs to be applied everywhere.
 This is in part dictated by the security model (that assumes an attack could be anywhere in the network) but also by the point above: as the volume of traffic grows, external and internal traffic starts to look less and less different from the perspective of a developer building and operating an application.
 Capabilities like token validation, rate limiting, and WAF-style protections are needed for all traffic, not just external traffic.

-For the first time we have a flexible, software based data plane that we can use to handle L4 and L7 traffic - Envoy.
+For the first time we have a flexible, extensible, software-based data plane that we can use to handle L4 and L7 traffic - Envoy.
 This lets us deploy a consistent set of capabilities everywhere across our infrastructure, then choose where they're enabled with configuration.
 This means we can start to write consistent policy for all traffic and apply it both at the edge to external traffic as well as in the mesh for internal traffic.

 As a result, we think it's inevitable: the API Gateway will simply become capabilities of an application traffic platform, available everywhere in the platform.
 This trend won't stop at API gateway functionality either.
 We'll see many capabilities we traditionally think of as "edge" or "DMZ" appliances - like WAF - become capabilities of the application traffic platform.